SBit-Project/sbit.dev/docs/SBit-Core/Building/sparknet-guide.md

 # Untested features

-Some features included in Sbit Core have not been tested in it's porting to SBit.
+Some features included in Sbit Core have not been tested in it's porting to Sbit.
 This includes:

 * Pruning

 # EVM Smart Contract Changes and Limitations

-Because of SBit's underlying technical differences, there are a few operations that can have different results or limitations when executed in Sbit than when compared to Ethereum.
+Because of Sbit's underlying technical differences, there are a few operations that can have different results or limitations when executed in Sbit than when compared to Ethereum.

 These include the following, though there may be others introduced in the future:

 * The gas schedule for Sbit is different from Ethereum.
 Certain operations are more or less expensive.
-As such, gas cost estimators designed for Ethereum will not give accurate results for SBit.
+As such, gas cost estimators designed for Ethereum will not give accurate results for Sbit.
 We will develop our own gas estimating tools as well as fully documenting these differences at a later date.
 * `block.coinbase` or the `COINBASE` opcode currently is not supported and will only return 0.
 When MPoS is released in the 2nd testnet this should be functioning as expected
 * `block.number` will return the previous block height before this block containing the contract's execution
 * `block.difficulty` will return the previous block's difficulty